Xuxa só para Baixinhos 9 – Natal Mágico

-Xuxa só Para Baixinhos 9 or Natal Mágico (also known as XSPB 9) is the thirty-second studio album by Brazilian recording artist Xuxa, released on October 5, 2009, by Sony Music.
-It is the ninth album in the collection Só Para Baixinhos.
+Xuxa só Para Baixinhos 9 or Natal Mágico (also known as XSPB 9) is the thirty-second studio album by Brazilian recording artist Xuxa, released on October 5, 2009, by Sony Music as the ninth album in the collection Só Para Baixinhos.

 Release and reception

 Xuxa só Para Baixinhos 9 was released on October 5, 2009, the DVD sold more than 25,000 copies, receiving gold certification.
 XSPB 9 sold more than 50,000 copies and was one of the best selling albums in Brazil.
 The singles were "Papai Noel Existe", "Vem Chagando o Natal" and "Você Acredita em Mágica?".
 It was released in the formats DVD, CD, DVD + CD and DVD + CD + Projector Pen (the pack with the DVD and the CD and a pen that designs images of the Class of the Xuxinha).

-The first format of the album to be released was the CD, which was released in Digipack format (which is considered a deluxe edition), and the only Xuxa CD that had been released in this format is the compilation Xuxa 20 Anos.
+The first format of the album to be released was the CD, which was released in Digipack format (i.e. a deluxe edition), and the only Xuxa CD that had been released in this format is the compilation Xuxa 20 Anos.
 The CD released on the DVD and CD pack includes 3 bonus tracks.
 This was the first album in the collection Só Para Baixinhos released by Sony Music, after Xuxa did not renew his contract with the record company Som Livre, in which he had released the first eight volumes of the series.
 At the end of 2010, the album was released on Blu-ray by Sony.
 The song "Você Acredita em Mágica" was part of the soundtrack of the film Xuxa em O Mistério de Feiurinha (2009).